Singular Optimal Controls for Stochastic Recursive Systems under Convex Control Constraint: Singular Optimal Controls via Dynamic Programming Principle

-In this section, we remove the \emph{unreal} condition, smooth on value function by means of viscosity solution\footnote{ In the classical optimal stochastic control theory, the value function is a solution to the corresponding H-J-B equation whenever it has sufficient regularity (Fleming and Rishel \cite{FR}, Krylov \cite{Kry}).
+In this section, we remove the \emph{unreal} condition, smooth on value function, by means of viscosity solutions\footnote{ In the classical optimal stochastic control theory, the value function is a solution to the corresponding H-J-B equation whenever it has sufficient regularity (Fleming and Rishel \cite{FR}, Krylov \cite{Kry}).
 Nevertheless, when it is only known that the value function is continuous, then, the value function is a solution to the H-J-B equation in the viscosity sense (see Lions \cite{CIL}).}.
-We first introduce the following parabolic superjet.
+We will recall the definition of a viscosity solution for H-J-B variational inequality (\ref{pde1}) from \cite{CIL}.
 Below, $\mathbb{S}^{n}$ will denote the set of $n\times n$ symmetric matrices.